laxminarasimha-vidooly/virality_indexing/README.md

 Delivery Mechanism: (Data processing\Batch\Lambda): model will be delivered in the form of api

 Phase of Development: (Completion state\iteration): Version 1: Passed in QA testing

+File info:
+tranding: contains trending and non trending video data from YT
+video_details: video stats of trending and non trending data channel stats: channel stats of the video considered
+sentiment: sentiment analysis of the videos comments virality_indexing.py: contains code for cleaning and modelling work on virality indexing